Hogeschool-Windesheim/conditioned-goods-use-case/Api/readme.md

-## RestApi
+## Api
-An Restfull Api developed as an express app, which can bedeployed on its own server.
+This repository contains a Restfull Api developed as an express app, which can be deployed on its own server.

 ## Getting Started
 The steps below will help you setup a working copy of this repository running locally on your machine for development and testing purpose.

 ### Prerequisites
-- Docker (desktop);
 - Node;
 - NPM or Yarn;